benblack769/benblack769.github.io/posts/learnings/replacing_openseadragon.md

 priority: 1
 ---

 In any optimization project, your path starts easy.
-Wandering through the fields towns, you make progress quickly, with fellow companions trying to optimize their own projects and publishing their insights and efforts online.
+Wandering through the fields and towns, you make progress quickly, with fellow companions trying to optimize their own projects and publishing their insights and efforts online.
 The experience is easy and brisk, with a logical sequence of simple fixes involving little code or effort.

 As you make progress, you move past the fields and towns ascend into the forests, where the bottlenecks aren't clearly identifiable, and the hills, where fixes are a bigger lift.
 The path becomes thinner, with fewer people taking the same path, and any documentation becomes more obscure and harder to understand.
 You start to encounter beasts: Biased and misleading benchmarks, latency-filled and incomplete monitoring tools, mind-bending architectural choices rearing their head in critical dependencies, and your own nasty house bugs that infect the increasing complex codebase you are building.